sethmlarson/sethmlarson.dev/app/markdown/2026-02-28/links-awakening.md

 square of the island feels deliberate.
 The entire world map fits into 16x16 screens of 10x8 tiles per screen for a [total of *2560x2048 pixels*](https://revned77.github.io/maps/The%20Legend%20of%20Zelda%20-%20Link%27s%20Awakening%20DX/Koholint%20Island.png).
+This is fewer total pixels than my laptop screen (3456x2160).

 I played 3 sessions on Nintendo Classics and 17 sessions on the Nintendo Switch remake, averaging around 45 minutes per play session.
 I really appreciated how